munificent/game-programming-patterns/book/type-object.markdown

 <a class="pattern" href="object-pool.html">Object Pool</a> pattern to
 control where in memory our objects end up.

-Defining a &ldquo;constructor&rdquo; function in `Breed` gives us a place to put that logic.
+Defining a "constructor" function in `Breed` gives us a place to put that logic.
 Instead of simply calling `new`, the `newMonster` function can pull the memory from a pool or custom heap before passing control off to `Monster` for initialization.